ansible-collections/ibm.cloud/docs/ibm_resource_group_module.rst

 ..
 Description

-- This module creates, updates, or deletes a ibm\_resource\_group.
+- This module creates, updates, or deletes a \ :literal:`resource\_group`\  resource for Resource Manager.
-- By default the module will look for an existing ibm\_resource\_group.

 ..
 Aliases